raelyard/life-book/notes.md

 With this admission in mind, knowing that what I can claim to know is a fraction of a sliver of a grain of sand and knowing that what I think I know is colored by my perspective, I will start to attempt to articulate what I beliieve to be the fundamental truths that form the foundation of how I live my life.

+- Understanding a problem is the best way to find a solution.
 - Truth is preferable to falsehood.
 - Truth is usually a path to freedom.
 - Human knowledge is always incomplete.